 Years and years ago as a teenager I did a stint of eating macrobiotic and back then we made a LOT of gomasio and put it on everything!
 I can just taste it now.
 So good!
 We made it with sesame seeds and sea salt…simple enough.
 I decided to give it a go with hemp hearts, which are my current favorite and a recent successful food reintroduction.

 Here is what I did.
 I can’t even call this a recipe…it’s a “barely recipe”.
 Continue reading

-Sad to admit, but it has only been in recent years that I discovered that you need to oil cutting boards.
+Sad to admit, but it was only in recent years that I discovered that you need to oil wood cutting boards.
 Regular oiling will certainly extend the life of your wooden boards.
 I try to remember to oil mine once a month, or sooner Continue reading

 We used to donate our kitchen scraps to a local farm, then later to a botanical garden.
 At some point I decided I wanted to use them to make my OWN compost, but I wasn’t eager to invest in a pricey 2 bin system.
 Somewhere way back, I read that you could compost in a trash can.
 That intrigued me, so I improvised this system and did some additional tweaking Continue reading